 Acupuncture is used to treat pain of all kinds.
 It’s commonly used to treat pain and inflammation that are the result of trauma, arthritis, Degenerative Joint Disease (DJD), and cancer.
 It can ease symptoms related to metabolic diseases such as kidney and liver failure, pancreatitis, Cushing’s disease, Addison’s disease, hypothyroidism, and diabetes mellitus.
 Acupuncture can also improve the pain and symptoms of Intervertebral Disc Disease (IDD) as well as, if not better than, surgery.

 #4 – There are several different types of treatments.

 Acupuncture is no longer limited to just sticking needles in the skin.

--Acupressure involves using pressure on acupuncture points instead of using needles.
+Instead of using needles, acupressure involves applying pressure on acupuncture points.
 This can be beneficial for dogs who are not tolerant of the needles or other situations where using needles would be difficult.